Amitaia/Shabbat-Times/README.md

   time_before_check: By defaule he get 10 Min , you can set minutes so the sensor can check if is shabbat

   time_after_check: By defaule he get 10 Min , you can set minutes so the sensor can check if shabbat is ends..

-  scan_interval =   By defaule he get 60 seconds , you can set what you wants...

   ### Sensor Views Options :